t-aevyz/aevyz.github.io/_posts/2017-04-02-Creating-A-Category-Based-Pager-In-Liquid.md

 ---
-title: Category Based Pagination in Liquid for Jekyll without Gems
+title: Creating a Category Based Pagination in Liquid for Jekyll without Gems
-date: 2017-04-01 01:26
+date: 2017-04-02 17:26
 categories: adv-jekyll
 series:  Advanced Customization of Jekyll